Kevin Lewis (footballer, born 1940)

 Kevin Lewis (born 19 September 1940 in Ellesmere Port) is an English former professional footballer who played as a winger in the Football League for Sheffield United, Liverpool and Huddersfield Town.

+Lewis was signed by Liverpool in 1960, and was the club's top scorer in the 1960–61 season.

 He also played for Wigan Athletic in the Cheshire League, scoring three goals in eight games.